Akin81/NETFLIX-EXPLORATORY-DATA-ANALYSIS/README.md

 # NETFLIX-EXPLORATORY-DATA-ANALYSIS

-I got Netflix dataset from Kaggle.com, importe using pandas library and took the following steps:
+I got Netflix dataset from Kaggle.com, imported using pandas library and took the following steps:

 •	I checked the dataset descriptions, information, and missing values